ejholmes/dressing/README.md

 ```

 That's it, you're done.
 Each test will be run in it's own session on Sauce Labs and you'll be able to see whether
-the test failed or past in the Sauce Labs UI.
+the test failed or passed in the Sauce Labs UI.

 ## Configuration